Sylvie Courvoisier: Early life and career

 For the album Lonelyville (Intakt, 2007), Courvoisier recorded a suite she composed for a quintet with Feldman, Ikue Mori on electronics, Vincent Courtois on cello and Gerald Cleaver on drums.
-All About Jazz praised the Lonelyville suite as “fantastic and far-reaching.”
 The Courvoisier-Feldman duo went on to release the albums Oblivia (Tzadik, 2010) and Live at the Theatre Vidy-Lausanne (Intakt, 2013).
 The two musicians also co-led a hard-touring quartet that recorded three albums: To Fly To Steal (Intakt, 2010, with bassist Thomas Morgan and drummer Gerry Hemingway), Hotel du Nord (Intakt, 2011, with Morgan and Hemingway), and Birdies for Lulu (Intakt, 2014, with bassist Scott Colley and drummer Billy Mintz).
-The Guardian described the quartet as “part contemporary-classical chamber group and part progressive jazz band… Composition and improvisation held in balance by maestros of the game.”

-Courvoisier’s other early collaborations in New York included recording a duo-piano album with Jacques Demierre, Deux Pianos (Intakt, 2000), and featuring on Zorn’s Cobra (Tzadik, 2002), Femina (Tzadik, 2009) and Dictée/Liber Novus (Tzadik, 2010).
+Courvoisier’s other early collaborations in New York included recording a duo-piano album with Jacques Demierre, Deux Pianos (Intakt, 2000), and featuring on John Zorn’s Cobra (Tzadik, 2002), Femina (Tzadik, 2009) and Dictée/Liber Novus (Tzadik, 2010).
 Courvoisier recorded two albums as a member of the improvising trio collective Mephista with Ikue Mori on electronics and Susie Ibarra on drums: Black Narcissus (Tzadik, 2002) and Entomological Reflections (Tzadik, 2004).
 Courvoisier also recorded Every So Often, a duo release with saxophonist Ellery Eskelin (Prime Source, 2008), and As Soon As Possible, featuring Eskelin and Vincent Courtois (CamJazz, 2008).
 In 2013, Courvoisier played with Mori on Erik Friedlander’s Claws & Wings (Skipstone), and the following year, she released a duo disc with saxophonist Evan Parker, Either Or And (Relative Pitch).